raiden-network/spec/messaging.rst

 If the validation passes, the target uses "secret" as this transfer's secret and skips sending a :ref:`SecretRequest <secret-request-message>` to the initator.
 Therefore the target can immediately start the unlock phase by sending a corresponding :ref:`RevealSecret <reveal-secret-message>` to the last mediator in the transfer's route.
+Otherwise, the usual ``SecretRequest`` protocol should be performed as a fallback; even in unrecoverable cases like not enough `amount` (meaning mediators took more than initiator expected/were willing to pay), sending the received-by-target payment info back to initiator in ``SecretRequest``'s payload is useful to inform initiator if and why this transfer failed, and allow them to notify user.

 The Metadata should be determined by the initiator.
-All mediators of a transfer should pass it to the next hop of the transfer as-is and should not modify it.
+All mediators of a transfer should pass it to the next hop of the transfer as-is and should not modify it even though unknown fields are present.
 Complying to this behaviour is advertised as the :ref:`capability <transport-capabilities>` `immutableMetada=1`.

 Fields
 ^^^^^^